eitanoid/Game-of-Life-Go/README.md

 # What is the Game of Life?

-The Game of Life (GoL) is a 0 player game, that is a game that evolves from an initial state.
+The Game of Life (GoL) is a 0 player game, that is a game that evolves from an initial state with no further interaction.
 GoL runs on a 2D grid of cells which evolve via the following rules:

 - A cell with fewer than 2 neighbours dies from under population.
 - A living cell with 2 or 3 neighbours lives on to the next generation.